Champion Homes, Inc. (formerly Skyline Champion) research snapshot

 DimensionConclusionConfidence

-Business qualityChampion Homes is the largest North American manufactured housing producer, operating 80+ plants across the U.S. and Canada.
-It sells through a network of independent retailers, company-owned stores, and direct builders.
-The business generates stable gross margins around 25% and requires less capital per home than traditional site-built construction.Medium-high
+Business qualityChampion Homes is the largest North American manufactured housing producer, operating 80+ plants across the U.S. and Canada, and set a record 26,622 homes sold in fiscal 2026.
+It sells through independent retailers, company-owned stores, and builder-developer channels.
+Gross margin is around 26% and the model needs less capital per home than site-built construction.Medium-high

-MoatThe moat comes from plant-level manufacturing scale, distribution relationships with independent retailers, brand portfolio depth (Champion, Skyline, Genesis, Homes of Merit, and others), and the cost advantage of factory-built homes over site-built alternatives.
-Moat is moderate and cyclical.Medium
+MoatThe moat comes from plant-level manufacturing scale, distribution relationships with independent retailers, a deep brand portfolio, captive retail that reached 37% of sales, and the structural cost advantage of factory-built homes.
+The moat is moderate and cyclical: it protects margins in good times but does not prevent volume declines in housing downturns.Medium

-Risk levelKey risks are housing cycle sensitivity, interest rate trajectory, raw material cost inflation (lumber, steel, OSB), manufactured housing regulation, and competition from traditional builders entering the affordable segment.Medium-high
+Risk levelKey risks are housing cycle sensitivity, the interest rate trajectory, input cost inflation (lumber, OSB, steel, petroleum), the expiry of ENERGY STAR tax credits that raises the fiscal 2027 tax rate by 3 to 4 points, manufactured housing regulation, and competition from traditional builders in the affordable segment.Medium-high

-AI confidenceHigh for balance sheet, cash flow, and historical financial math.
+AI confidenceHigh for balance sheet, cash flow, and reported fiscal 2026 financials.
 Medium for forward returns because housing demand, rates, and input costs are macro-driven and harder to forecast.High data confidence

 SKY AI stock forecast